 Operational phase disturbance or mortality/barrier effect pathways to avifaunal species are not predicted from the proposed rehabilitation works.
 Therefore there is no source for in-combination effects with other future developments which may themselves result in potential mortality / barrier effects.
+Other plans and projects within the project Zone of Influence are displayed in Figure 16 below.

-2.6.3.1 Other BnM Bog Group Decommissioning and Rehabilitation
+2.7.2.1 Other BnM Bog Group Decommissioning and Rehabilitation

-Other BnM bogs within the larger Blackwater group11 will also be subject to decommissioning and rehabilitation to meet the various, pertinent, IPC license conditions, however, currently, the only known temporal overlap between these proposed activities elsewhere in the Blackwater group is at the following bogs:
+Other BnM bogs within the larger Blackwater group12 will also be subject to decommissioning and rehabilitation to meet the various, pertinent, IPC license conditions, however, currently, the only known temporal overlap between these proposed activities elsewhere in the Blackwater group is at the following bogs:

 - Ballaghhurt Located 5.0km south-of Bunahinly-Kilgarvan Bog.
-Ballaghurt Bog supports connectivity to the downstream sections of Middle Shannon Callows SPA and River Shannon Callows SAC via Blackwater (Shannonbridge) 020 watercourse and the Shannon (Upper) 130 watercourse. - Belmont Bog Located 9km south/south-west of Bunahinly-Kilgarvan Bog.
+Ballaghurt Bog supports connectivity to the downstream sections of Middle Shannon Callows SPA and River Shannon Callows SAC via Blackwater (Shannonbridge)020 watercourse and the Shannon (Upper)130 watercourse. - Belmont Bog Located 9km south/south-west of Bunahinly-Kilgarvan Bog.
 This bog supports connectivity to the downstream sections of Middle Shannon Callows SPA and River Shannon Callows SAC via Blackwater (Shannonbridge)020 watercourse.
 Decommissioning of this site is expected to be complete before the end of 2023.

-11 The Blackwater Bog Group IPC Licensed area is made up of three sub-groups (Attymon, Blackwater and Derryfadda).
+12 The Blackwater Bog Group IPC Licensed area is made up of three sub-groups (Attymon, Blackwater and Derryfadda).
 Bunahinly-Kilgarvan Bog is within the Blackwater sub-group.

-- Bloomhill - Located immediately south of Bunahinly-Kilgarvan Bog.
+Bloomhill - Located immediately south of Bunahinly-Kilgarvan Bog.
 This bog supports connectivity to the downstream sections of Middle Shannon Callows SPA and River Shannon Callows SAC via Boor and the Shannon (Upper)120 watercourse.